-- The local Multifamily Program Center Director will immediately: - Notify the Sponsor by letter that more than one DPA has jurisdiction over the project; and - b.
+- 1. The applicable Multifamily Program Center Director will immediately: - a.
+Notify the Sponsor by letter that more than one DPA has jurisdiction over the project; and - b.
 Request that the Sponsor select one of the DPAs to process its project. - 2.
-The Sponsor has 5 business days to make a selection. - 3.
-If the Sponsor does not select a DPA, the local Multifamily Program Center Director will select one the DPAs and propose the assignment. - 4.
-If the selected DPA does not accept the assignment within 5 business days then the local Multifamily Program Center Director will immediately offer the project to the other DPA. - 5.
-If neither DPA accepts the assignment then the local Multifamily Program Center will process the project.
+The Sponsor has five (5) business days to make a selection.

+- 3. If the Sponsor does not select a DPA, the applicable Multifamily Program Center Director will select one of the DPAs and propose the assignment. - 4.
+If the selected DPA does not accept the assignment within five (5) business days then the applicable Multifamily Program Center Director will immediately offer the project to the other DPA. - 5.
+If neither DPA accepts the assignment then the applicable Multifamily Program Center will process the project.